BESamples/Wazuh-Lab-Scripts/README.md

 # Wazuh Windows Agent Lab Scripts

-PowerShell scripts to install and remove the Wazuh Windows Agent in a lab environment.
+PowerShell scripts for installing, uninstalling, and configuring the Wazuh Windows Agent in a lab environment.

 ---